 When deciding on which cleaner to use, the following video shows a comparison of many of these products.
-After a trial, the video claims the best option to be Singerman Laboratories Rust Remover to be the most effective, while others are still good options.
+In this particular trial, the video claims the best option to be Singerman Laboratories Rust Remover to be the most effective.

 Often, cleaners containing trisodium phosphate or oxalic acid are highly effective, but they are toxic and should be handled with great care.
 These cannot be used around children or pets and are not the safest in enclosed spaces.
 Many of these can also strip the concrete of its paint or stain, so research is necessary.
 Be careful when removing stains and do not use chemicals that will cause more!

 There are many discussed remedies that can be made at home to handle rust on concrete.
 While a professional cleaner would be most effective, if you are up to give it a try yourself, many options have been suggested.